Long QT syndrome: History

 The first documented case of LQTS was described in Leipzig by Meissner in 1856, when a deaf girl died after her teacher yelled at her.
 Soon after being notified, the girl's parents reported that her older brother, also deaf, had previously died after a terrible fright.
 This was several decades before the ECG was invented, but is likely the first described case of Jervell and Lange-Nielsen syndrome.
 In 1957, the first case documented by ECG was described by Anton Jervell and Fred Lange-Nielsen, working in Tønsberg, Norway.
 Italian pediatrician Cesarino Romano, in 1963, and Irish pediatrician Owen Conor Ward, in 1964, separately described the more common variant of LQTS with normal hearing, later called Romano-Ward syndrome.
-The establishment of the International Long-QT Syndrome Registry in 1979 allowed numerous pedigrees to be evaluated in a comprehensive manner.
-This helped in detecting many of the numerous genes involved.
+The establishment of the International Long-QT Syndrome Registry in 1979 allowed numerous pedigrees to be evaluated comprehensively.
+This helped in detecting many of the genes involved.
 Transgenic animal models of the LQTS helped define the roles of various genes and hormones involved, and recently experimental pharmacological therapies to normalize the abnormal repolarization in animals were published.